 Record your Pitch Video

-This lesson can help you gain points in the "Video Effectiveness" and the "Growth and Perseverance" lines of the judging rubric and will be one of the most important ways you communicate your idea and app solution to judges.
+This lesson can help you gain points in the "Pitch Video" lines of the judging rubric and will be one of the most important ways you communicate your idea and project solution to judges.

 In this lesson, you will...